Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

 Some of the columns were obvious and some were not.
 The LabelName is used pytorch-ssd, but we were unsure how LabelName and id were labeled.
 So, we used the same labels from the gun repository but used /m/06nrc for boat and /m/0gxl3 for a buoy.
 In the original xml_to_csv.py program the xmin/xmax and ymin/ymax were pixels.
 It appeared that in the pytorch-ssd sub-train-annotations-bbox.csv or a sub-test-annotations-bbox.csv files, that they want a fraction of the image to define the objects.

-Therefore, we wrote the xml_to_csv2.py program that calculated more of the pytorch-ssd columns as shown above.
+Therefore, we wrote the xml_to_csv2.py program that calculated more of the pytorch-ssd type columns as shown above.

 #### run xml_to_csv2.py in training set subdirectories to create the csv label files as is shown below for the training set of images:
 python xml_to_csv2.py \
 -i /Users/craig/Documents/src/pytorch-ssd/data/open_images/train \
 -o /Users/craig/Documents/src/pytorch-ssd/data/open_images/sub-train-annotations-bbox.csv

-Still, the sub-train-annotations-bbox.csv had to be altered to conform to the true open_images format that was used
+Still, the sub-train-annotations-bbox.csv had to be altered to conform to the true open_images format that was used in this repository.

 ## data open_images subdirectories
 On the Jetson NX the full marine dataset has the following structure: